xanZ08/docs/releases/CLI.md

 ### Fixed
 * [Fixed #1081](https://github.com/NativeScript/nativescript-cli/issues/1081): CLI LiveSync command conflicts with Android Studio.
-* [Fixed #1416](https://github.com/NativeScript/nativescript-cli/issues/1416): Livesync does not work when `/data/local/tmp/<app-identifier>` file exists on Android device.
+* [Fixed #1416](https://github.com/NativeScript/nativescript-cli/issues/1416): LiveSync does not work when `/data/local/tmp/<app-identifier>` file exists on Android device.
 * [Fixed #1541](https://github.com/NativeScript/nativescript-cli/issues/1541): Plugin remove fails if plugin version is not available in npm.
-* [Fixed #1576](https://github.com/NativeScript/nativescript-cli/issues/1576): `tns run android` just starts emulator but does not deploy app on it when no devices are attached.
+* [Fixed #1576](https://github.com/NativeScript/nativescript-cli/issues/1576): Executing `tns run android` just starts emulator but does not deploy app on it when no devices are attached.

 1.6.2 (2016, March 2)
 ==

 ### Fixed
-* [Fixed #1313](https://github.com/NativeScript/nativescript-cli/issues/1313): `tns livesync <platform> --watch` is not working for changed platform specific files.
+* [Fixed #1313](https://github.com/NativeScript/nativescript-cli/issues/1313): Executing `tns livesync <platform> --watch` is not working for changed platform-specific files.
-* [Fixed #1513](https://github.com/NativeScript/nativescript-cli/issues/1513): `tns test <platform>` does not work in case the application is not installed on the device.
+* [Fixed #1513](https://github.com/NativeScript/nativescript-cli/issues/1513): Executing `tns test <platform>` does not work in cases where the application is not installed on the device.
 * [Fixed #1555](https://github.com/NativeScript/nativescript-cli/issues/1555): CLI installs beta versions of runtimes in case they are published in npm.

 1.6.1 (2016, February 19)
 ==

 ### Fixed
-* [Fixed #1499](https://github.com/NativeScript/nativescript-cli/issues/1499): `livesync --watch` fails for TypeScript projects with `sourceMaps` enabled.
+* [Fixed #1499](https://github.com/NativeScript/nativescript-cli/issues/1499): Executing `livesync --watch` fails for TypeScript projects with `sourceMaps` enabled.
-* [Fixed #1503](https://github.com/NativeScript/nativescript-cli/issues/1503): Livesync fails to install app on multiple devices.
+* [Fixed #1503](https://github.com/NativeScript/nativescript-cli/issues/1503): LiveSync fails to install app on multiple devices.

 1.6.0 (2016, February 17)
 ==

 ### Breaking
 * CLI requires full `AndroidManifest.xml` in `app/App_Resources/Android`.
-Any project which already has such manifest will be upgraded on prepare command.
+Any project that already has this manifest will be upgraded on prepare command.
-The existing `AndroidManifest.xml` will be renamed and default manifest will be extracted.
+The existing `AndroidManifest.xml` will be renamed and the default manifest will be extracted.
 You will have to merge the files manually.
 * Remove support for `tns library add` command.
 * Remove support for `ant` builds.

 ### New
 * [Implemented #374](https://github.com/NativeScript/nativescript-cli/issues/374): Add support for different templates by using `--template` option for `tns create` command.
-* [Implemented #625](https://github.com/NativeScript/nativescript-cli/issues/625): A script to set up Mac machine for developing with NativeScript.
+* [Implemented #625](https://github.com/NativeScript/nativescript-cli/issues/625): A script to set up a Mac machine for developing with NativeScript.
 * [Implemented #921](https://github.com/NativeScript/nativescript-cli/issues/921): Initial LiveSync is extremly slow if the project has thousands of files.
 * [Implemented #952](https://github.com/NativeScript/nativescript-cli/issues/952): Add `--sdk` option to specify SDK version of iOS Simulator.
-* [Implemented #1026](https://github.com/NativeScript/nativescript-cli/issues/1026): Out of the box support for application id in plugins.
+* [Implemented #1026](https://github.com/NativeScript/nativescript-cli/issues/1026): Out-of-the-box support for application id in plugins.
 * [Implemented #1089](https://github.com/NativeScript/nativescript-cli/issues/1089): Allow full `Info.plist` and `AndroidManifest.xml` files to be placed in `app/App_Resources/<platform>`.
 * [Implemented #1239](https://github.com/NativeScript/nativescript-cli/issues/1239): Remove support for `library add` command.
-* [Implemented #1243](https://github.com/NativeScript/nativescript-cli/issues/1243): Fast livesync for images in `app` directory.
+* [Implemented #1243](https://github.com/NativeScript/nativescript-cli/issues/1243): Fast LiveSync for images in `app` directory.
-* [Implemented #1294](https://github.com/NativeScript/nativescript-cli/issues/1294): `tns doctor` should check CocoaPods/Ruby version.
+* [Implemented #1294](https://github.com/NativeScript/nativescript-cli/issues/1294): Executing `tns doctor` should check CocoaPods/Ruby version.
 * [Implemented #1302](https://github.com/NativeScript/nativescript-cli/issues/1302): Add command for generating html help pages - `dev-generate-help`.
-* [Implemented #1329](https://github.com/NativeScript/nativescript-cli/issues/1329): `tns device` to show status of connected devices.
+* [Implemented #1329](https://github.com/NativeScript/nativescript-cli/issues/1329): Executing `tns device` to show status of connected devices.
 * [Implemented #1338](https://github.com/NativeScript/nativescript-cli/issues/1338): Remove the requirement for external watchers.
 * [Implemented #1363](https://github.com/NativeScript/nativescript-cli/issues/1363): Support debug commands with `--no-client` argument.
 * [Implemented #1375](https://github.com/NativeScript/nativescript-cli/issues/1375): Improve the output of `tns debug android --get-port`.